lazykyama/chainer_profutil/README.md

 Additional option, `--profile-child-processes`, makes it to track all child processes.
 In addition, the profiler adds each process ID into the file name by using `%p` like `prof%p.nvvp`.

+## How to use in case of NVIDIA Nsight Systems

+1. Change your code according to example codes below
+2. Run your code via `nsys` (eg. `nsys profile --trace cuda,cublas,cudnn,nvtx,osrt python3 train.py ...`)
+3. Load `report1.qdstrm` to NVIDIA Nsight Systems GUI
+4. Let's analyze your bottleneck

 ## Simple example.